luketurner/animagic/README.md

    anime -- just the torrent files.
 You can watch the torrent directory with a tool like [transmission](http://www.transmissionbt.com/)'s daemon client.

+#Config file

+The config file is a YAML document containing a sequence of dictionaries.
+Each dictionary is an "entry" corresponding to an anime show.
+See the sample config for some (working) show configurations.

 #Format strings

 The format strings use Python's own formatting language.
 See the [official Python format string specification](http://docs.python.org/library/string.html#format-string-syntax) for detailed information on it.

-Note that the web format string must match the torrent name on nyaa.eu **exactly**.
-This is to make sure that it is a unique identifier.
+Think of the format strings as search terms, since that's basically what they are.
+Episodes are found based on their containing the string.

 Please note that the format string is passed over (i.e. formatted) twice: first the features are